Robert R. Reynolds: U.S. Senate

-By 1944, the Democratic Party had had enough of Reynolds and chose former Governor Clyde R. Hoey to seek Reynolds's seat in the primary.
+By 1944, the Democratic Party chose former Governor Clyde R. Hoey to seek Reynolds's seat in the primary.
 As a result, Reynolds did not seek reelection.
 Hoey won the primary and went on to win the general election in a landslide victory over a Republican opponent.
 Reynolds sought to return to the Senate in 1950, but he was by then hopelessly discredited and won only 10% in the Democratic primary, behind Frank Porter Graham and Willis Smith.

 Later life

 After leaving public life, Reynolds practiced law and real estate until his death, in Asheville.
 He wrote the book Gypsy Trails, Around the World in an Automobile; Asheville, NC: Advocate Publishing Company (presumed date 1923).

 Personal life

 Reynolds married five times throughout his life and had four children.
 His first marriage was in 1910 to Frances Jackson (1889–1913).
 Before her death from typhoid fever in 1913, they had two children together: